VJB22/pcap/docs/Scoring system calculation.md

   ## Linear Scoring Formula for Deployment Artifact Inference

-We create a general formula where each artifact type is assigned a score profile across graph-derived features:
+We create a general formula where each artifact type is assigned a score profile across graph-derived features (find score distribution across all nodes -> empirical it is defined by my dataset):

 S(n) = ∑(i=1 to k) wᵢ ⋅ fᵢ(n)